-Primary health organisations (PHOs) are funded by district health boards to support the provision of essential primary health care services through general practices to those people who are enrolled with the PHO.
+Primary health organisations (PHOs) are funded by district health boards (DHBs) to ensure the provision of essential primary health care services, mostly through general practices, to those people who are enrolled with the PHO.

-A PHO provides services either directly or through its provider members.
-These services should improve and maintain the health of the entire enrolled PHO population, as well as providing services in the community to restore people’s health when they are unwell.
-The aim is to ensure GP services are better linked with other primary health services (such as allied health services) to ensure a seamless continuum of care, in particular to better manage long term conditions.
+A PHO provides primary health services either directly or through its provider members.
+These services are designed to improve and maintain the health of the enrolled PHO population, as well as having responsibility for ensuring that services are provided in the community to restore people’s health when they are unwell.
+The aim is to ensure GP services are better linked with other health services to ensure a seamless continuum of care.

-The DHB shared services agency website contains PHO contractual information, including the PHO Service Agreement and associated documents.
+The DHB Shared Services website contains PHO contractual information, including the PHO Service Agreement and associated documents.